amberorrange/Pinwheel-Take-Home/README.txt

 Install dependencies from requirements.txt with: pip install -r requirements.txt

 Part 1: Run the file search_forms.py from the command line.
-Add the form names(s) as an argument with the forms names(in quotations), separated by a comma, and no space inbtween.
+Add the form names(s) as an argument with the forms names(in quotations), separated by a comma, and no space om between.
 Ex: python3 search_forms.py "Form W-2","Form W-2P"

 Part 2: Run the file download_forms.py from the command line.